Host Credential Authorization Protocol

 The client computer attempts to access the network.
 The client can attempt to connect through an 802.1X authenticating switch or through an 802.1X wireless access point that is configured as a RADIUS client to the Cisco AAA server.
-In addition, a router can send a connection request to the Cisco AAA server using Extensible Authentication Protocol (EAP) over User Datagram Protocol (UDP).

 After the Cisco AAA server receives the connection request from the network access server or router, the Cisco AAA server requests statement of health (SoH) data from the client by sending an EAP-Type Length Value (EAP-TLV).

 SHAs on the client computer report health status to NAP Agent on the client, and NAP Agent creates an SoH, which it sends to the Cisco AAA server.

 The Cisco AAA server forwards the SoH using HCAP to the NPS proxy or server along with the client computer's user ID, machine ID, and location.

 If the NPS-HCAP server is configured as a RADIUS proxy, NPS forwards the authorization request to the appropriate remote RADIUS server group.
 (This determination is made with the evaluation by NPS of the configured connection request policies.)
 If the NPS-HCAP server is configured as a RADIUS server, the NPS-HCAP server processes the authorization request.

 NPS evaluates the SoH against configured network policy and, if a matching network policy is found, creates a statement of health response (SoHR) to be sent back to the client.
 This, along with the NAP enforcement state and extended state information, is then sent back to the Cisco AAA server using HCAP.

 The Cisco AAA server evaluates the NAP enforcement state against Cisco Network Admission Control policy and determines the network access profile.